antqiu/ummstopper/README.md

 ## Description

-An AI-integrated web application that uses intended for college students to practice their interviewing skills and to detect their use of filler words in speech.
+An AI-integrated web application intended for college students to practice their interviewing skills and to detect their use of filler words in speech.

 ## Features